Stellantis/stellantis.github.io/connected-vehicles/2-access-requirements.md

 ---

 <div class="notification page-disclaimer">
-    <p><strong>Reminder:</strong> Stellantis End User API for Citroën, DS, Peugeot, Opel and Vauxhall, Web API B2C-v4, has not yet been published publicly yet.</p>
+    <p><strong>Reminder:</strong> Stellantis End User API for ex Groupe PSA brands (Citroën, DS, Peugeot, Opel and Vauxhall), Web API B2C-v4, has not yet been published publicly yet.</p>
 </div>

-Stellantis API for Citroën, DS, Peugeot, Opel and Vauxhall are the technical interfaces available for **application developers** in order to retrieve data and interact with vehicles.
-They are made to **provide data and features** related to Stellantis (Citroën, DS, Peugeot, Opel and Vauxhall) Connected Vehicles.
+Stellantis API for ex Groupe PSA brands (Citroën, DS, Peugeot, Opel and Vauxhall) are the technical interfaces available for **application developers** in order to retrieve data and interact with vehicles.
+They are made to **provide data and features** related to Stellantis (ex Groupe PSA brands: Citroën, DS, Peugeot, Opel and Vauxhall) Connected Vehicles.

 In order to access & to make these API works, it's mandatory to fulfill the **requirements**, especially subscribe to at least one *Connected Vehicle Service*.
 Each of these services is bind to a *data scope* which gives access to a range of data & features in the API.